 We equip and empower our clients to create and live out

 Equipping and empowering religious and secular community leaders and the community itself to effectively and proactively address domestic violence through their particular roles in society.

 We accomplish this through conducting workshops, trainings, talks, counseling, groups and consultations.
 We also provide materials that can be used by the community to address issues that lead to domestic violence (joblessness, homelessness, lack of access to health, disenfranchisement).
 We build networks between religious and secular community leadership.

-Empower individuals to live healthier lifestyles by removing obstructions or by creating a path around obstructions through counseling and training.
+Empower individuals to live healthier lifestyles by removing obstructions or by creating a path around obstructions through counseling, assistance and training.

 Empower victims of domestic violence to take control of their lives through advocacy of the collaboration between religious and secular leadership.